Cerebellum-Network/blockchain-node/.github/pull_request_template.md

 ## Checklist for Hotfix
 <!--- All boxes need to be checked.
 Follow this checklist before requiring PR review -->
-- [ ] Change has been deployed to Testnet.
-- [ ] Change has been tested in Testnet.
 - [ ] Changelog has been updated.
 - [ ] Crate version has been updated.
 - [ ] `spec_version` has been incremented.